kuzudb/explorer/README.md

 The `dev` tag is updated daily, approximately two hours after the latest dev build of Kùzu is released.

-### Updating KùzuExplorer
+### Updating Kùzu Explorer

-When a new version of KùzuExplorer is released after the initial launch, re-launching the container WILL NOT automatically update the local image to the latest version.
+When a new version of Kùzu Explorer is released after the initial launch, re-launching the container WILL NOT automatically update the local image to the latest version.
 To update the local image to the latest version, you can run the following command.

 ```bash
 docker pull kuzudb/explorer:latest